manorrock/azure-examples/README.md

 ## Coming soon!

-1. Deploy a Spring Boot to Azure App Service (JavaSE)
 1. Deploy a Spring Boot application to AKS
 1. Deploy a Tomcat web application to AKS
 1. Deploy OpenLiberty 5 on a Azure App Service (Docker)